When and How to Use and Apply Hair Serum

 Use Superpower Fortifying Hair & Scalp Serum on Dry Hair

 Serums vary in their formulations.
 Some are made to apply to your hair, others are only intended for use on your scalp, and others like Superpower Fortifying Hair & Scalp Serum are made to treat both.

 Whether it is better to put a serum on wet or dry hair will depend on the type of product you are using and the manufacturer’s recommendations.
-Superpower Fortifying Hair & Scalp Serum is intended to absorb into your scalp and should not be washed or rinsed off and should therefore be applied to dry hair.
+Superpower Fortifying Hair & Scalp Serum is intended to absorb into your scalp and should not be washed or rinsed off and should therefore be applied to dry or damp just-washed hair.

-Please view our full line of age-related Better Not Younger hair care products on our Shop page.
+Please view our full line of age-related Better Not Younger hair-care products on our Shop page.